-- After you've established your business after some time, you may need a new set of skills or services from your accountant, like budgeting and cash flow forecasting.
+- After you've established your business , you may need a new set of skills or services from your accountant, like budgeting and cash flow forecasting.

 - Take time to consider the traits you want in an accountant and how much you will have to pay him/her.
 Above all, make sure you are comfortable enough to talk to them at any time.